davidbouman/PHPhisher/README.md

 This is a snapshot version!!
 That means a lot of bugs are still in there and a huge list of things that doesn't work properly or at all.

 ## How it works
-The tool can be used on a varaity of possible attacks.
+The tool can be used on a Variety of possible attacks.
 Examples:
-This tool can be used on a Fake AC in order to aquire Facebook or other type of credentials from the victim.
+On a Fake AC in order to aquire Facebook or other type of credentials from the victim.
 Can work as a Phising platform for a MITM attack.
 ## Installation
 Type the following commands: